ucbugg/learn.ucbugg/ucbugg/chapters/mini-project-2.md

 ## Cameras

+Before we go any further, lets learn a bit about the cameras.
+Do you remember your outliner?
+Remember how it had four camera shaped icons named _persp_, _top_, _front_, and _side_?
+These are actually cameras that Maya creates by default.
+So you've been using cameras all this time without knowing!
+The very first view you get when you open Maya is the _persp_ camera, and when you open your four-views the cameras you get are those four cameras!

-Before we go any further.
-We need to set up a camera we can render through.
+However, we need to set up a separate camera we can render through.
+This is because we are going to be moving around in those four cameras and can't keep our camera locked which is most likely what you want when you find a nice composition.
 Let's use a camera I have already set up for you named turntablecam.ma.
-Inside scenes/sets download the [turntablecam.ma](/ma/turntablecam.ma).
+Download [turntablecam.ma](/ma/turntablecam.ma) to _scenes/sets_.

 ### Import

-During the last project we learnt how to reference in other Maya scenes into another Maya scene.
+During the last project we learned how to reference in other Maya scenes into another Maya scene.
 This week, we'll be using a tool called Importing instead.

 Simply speaking, importing brings in other Maya scene files directly into the current scene, instead of creating only a reference that continuously refers to the original file.
 It is significantly less powerful than referencing in terms of features, but what we'll be doing with the camera is only using it as a one time tool so it fits are purposes just fine.
 If you want to learn more about the differences between importing and referencing, please read the Extra for Experts section.